vstconsulting/polemarch/doc/gui.rst

 * **name** - name of your inventory.

+* **notes** - not required field for some user’s notes, for example, for what purpose this inventory was created or something like this.

 Section "Adding new variable":

 * **name** - name of ansible variable.
 This field has autocomplete, so you can just start typing